-We have been representing patients and their families in drug injury lawsuits for the past 15 years and it is our primary practice area.
+We have been representing patients and their family in drug injury lawsuits for the past 17 years and this is our main practice area.

 Drug injury legal compensation cases involve personal injury or wrongful death claims filed on behalf of people who, unfortunately, experienced a serious side effect, had an adverse drug reaction, or died from their use of a prescription medication.